Topic-specific policies

 The second edition is to be re-titled “Information technology — Cybersecurity — Information and communication technology readiness for business continuity”.

-The second edition is at Final Draft International Standard stage and should be published imminently.
+The second edition is at Final Draft International Standard stage and should be published at the end of 2024 or in 2025.

 Personal comments